Hello and welcome to the Foolish Careers newsletter and podcast.

-If you’re not a subscriber, you have great timing!
+If you’re not yet a subscriber, you have great timing!
 This is only Issue #2 and I’d love for you to be an early reader.
-Consider subscribing, it’s free.👇
+Sign up, it’s free.👇

 How did Week 1 go?